Best Great Dane Harness – An Introduction

 - Not ideal sizing for all dogs, but fine for Great Danes

-Overall the Ruffware Front Range Harness is the best that we’ve used for this breed.
+Overall the Ruffware Front Range Harness is the best no pull harness for great danes that we’ve used.
 It helped us with training and now at the age of two, she uses this all the time.

-Another harness we featured in a full review – this is a great all round harness, particularly for medium to large breed dogs.
+Another harness we featured in a full review – the Julius-K9 is a great all round harness, particularly for medium to large breed dogs.

 The Julius-K9 is a very sturdy, attractive harness.
 There’s a metal ring on top for lead attachments and a large, adjustable handle for increased control of your dog.
 The handle on the back can be used for easy grip.
 It’s possible to lift the Great Dane using this whilst a puppy – but we suspect you’d struggle once they’re fully grown.

 The belly strap has a heavy-duty plastic buckle.
 The chest strap has an adjustable hook and loop fastening.
-The Chest strap also has a reflective strip to give some hi-viz visibility to your Great Dane when out at night.
-Material is breathable and can be fitted and removed easily.
+The Chest strap also has a reflective strip to give some high visibility to your Great Dane when out walking at night or in dark conditions.
+The harness material is breathable and can be fitted and removed easily.

 A very popular no-pull harness, particularly for Danes and similar breeds.